f3-factory/F3com-data/databases/main.md

 If F3 detects that the value of the query parameter/token is a string, the underlying data access layer escapes the string and adds quotes as necessary.

-Our example in the previous section will be a lot safer from SQL injection if written this way:-
+Our example in the previous section will be a lot safer from SQL injection if written this way:

 ``` php
 $db->exec(